JGLTechnologies/KeyboardSoundPlayer/README.md

         type: int
         default: 6238
         description: The port used to communicate between the gui and the sound player (Don't change unless the default port is causing errors)
+    ask_for_updates:
+        type: true/false
+        default: true
+        description: Should KeyboardSoundPlayer ask you to update if there is one available

 ## keys